department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/conversation-guide.md

 We are speaking with Public Contact staff like youself from these 7 different locations to get a better sense of the day-to-day reality of what Veterans experience when visiting Benefit Offices.
 My first set of questions is about the place you work.

 * What facility do you work at?
-  * (Confirm both the location and the type of facility)
+(Confirm both the location and the type of facility)
 * Do you work there full-time or do you split your time between multiple locations?
 * (If multiple locations, repeat the next set of questions per facility)

+**Per facility**
 * Is this facility a stand-alone building, or is it in a shared building?
 * Is it easy to get to?
 Are there any quirks for parking or finding your way inside the building that might make it hard for people to get to?
 * What days and hours is this office open?